niess/calzone/docs/source/geometry.rst

 The :python:`"subtract"` and :python:`"overlaps"` volume properties address the issue of overlaps between sister volumes in two distinct ways.
-The :python:`"subtract"` property explicitly specifies a sister volume (by its name) whose shape is to be subtracted from the current volume.
-This can be employed, for instance, to subtract a portion of a :python:`"Ground"` volume to accommodate a partially buried :python:`"Detector"` volume.
+The :python:`"subtract"` property explicitly specifies sister volumes (by their name) whose shape are to be subtracted from the current volume.
+This can be employed, for instance, to dig out a portion of a :python:`"Ground"` volume to accommodate a partially buried :python:`"Detector"` volume.

 .. note::